sacitkuheylan/PhysicalAuthEmbedded/README.md

 # Getting Ready
 In this section there are 2 different guides needed to follow.
-First one is setting the **Software Enviroment** and the second one is **Wiring Up Hardware**.
+First one is **Wiring Up Hardware**.  and the second one is setting **Software Enviroment**

 ## Hardware